 The Best Ski Resorts in Colorado

-One important thing to remember about Colorado mountain towns is that some of the best ski towns in Colorado have multiple resorts.
+One important thing to remember about Colorado mountain towns is that some of the best ski towns in Colorado have multiple resorts and are a great place from which to explore the best Colorado national parks and the best state parks in Colorado too.
 You’ll see the best ski resorts in Colorado listed below each mountain town for clarity.

 1. Crested Butte